 This right is echoed in our choice for our school parable, the parable of ‘The Talents’.
 We value our children for their individuality and uniqueness and support their particular God-given gifts and aptitudes earned through hard work and our core value of perseverance.
-We celebrate children’s achievements daily with our ‘Smiley Face’ certificates and weekly, with our celebration collective worship.
+We celebrate children’s achievements daily, through in-class rewards and visits to senior leaders, and weekly, with our celebration collective worship.
 Each week a star of the week is chosen by the class teaching team for children’s efforts in work and a Christian Values Award is given out to one child per class to mark those children who have demonstrated one or more of our core Christian school values.
 Children are also encouraged to bring in any achievements from out of school to celebrate in school.
 Article 29 underpins The Blossom Curriculum.

 Article 31 – The right to relax and play.